cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

 ## Suites for curve448 and edwards448 {#suites-448}

 This section defines ciphersuites for curve448 and edwards448 {{!RFC7748}}.
-Note that these ciphersuites SHOULD NOT be used when hashing to decaf448
+Note that these ciphersuites MUST NOT be used when hashing to decaf448
 {{I-D.irtf-cfrg-ristretto255-decaf448}}.
 See {{appx-decaf448}} for information on how to hash to that group.